Bassem Eid: Palestinian right of return

 On refugees, Eid sees the right of return as unworkable and thinks other countries should resettle refugees or grant them citizenship, particularly Jordan and Syria.
 Eid blames Arab countries rather than Israel for the status of Palestinian refugees.
 He believes the Palestinian leadership uses refugees as a political tool against Israel.
 Furthermore, he believes Zionism is not discriminatory towards Arabs.
 He stresses that peace requires confidence-building, not just agreements.
 In 2022, Eid stated to the Jewish News Syndicate that Palestinian culture is taught to celebrate grievance rather than peace with Israel.
 He further stated that the Nakba Day perpetuates this cycle of grievance and hatred as it distorts history and Israel's existence.

 BDS movement

 Eid is highly critical of the Boycott, Divestment and Sanctions movement, accusing it of harming Palestinians economically.
 He disputes accusations of Israeli apartheid; he acknowledges that discrimination exists within Israel like any other country but does not address the charge of apartheid in the West Bank.
 He believes Palestinians would face harsher crackdowns of violence if living in other Middle Eastern countries.

+Eid was critical of a May 2026 effort by the Park Slope Food Coop to remove Israeli-produced products such as Bamba snacks from its shelves, noting that "Not a single Palestinian life will change for the better because of this vote" in which voting procedures were changed to restrict voting to online and eliminate the standard supermajority requirement.
+Rather than a boycott that he felt accomplished little for Palestinians, Eid advocated for changes in Palestinian society to work towards co-existence with Israel based on shared efforts to build prosperity and stability.